Sugar Glider Good Or Bad Pets

 Bonding with a sugar glider can take time and patience.
 When you first bring your pet home, they may be scared or nervous in their new environment.
 It’s important to give them space and time to adjust before trying to interact with them too much.

-See also Sugar Glider For Sale Sacramento
+See also Squirrel Or Sugar Glider

 Once your sugar glider has settled into their new surroundings, you can start spending more time with them each day.
 This will help build trust between you and your pet, which is crucial for a healthy relationship.